They Were There for Us. Let’s be Here for Them.

-Using the regenerative properties of adult cells, the Lung Institute can help promote the healing of lungs damaged by disease by promoting the healing of tissue.
+Using the regenerative properties of adult cells, the Lung Health Institute can help promote the healing of lungs damaged by disease by promoting the healing of tissue.
 Cells are harvested from the patient’s own blood or bone marrow, and returned to the patient where they can begin to promote healing.
 The fetal stem cell controversy so prevalent in the news over the past few years has all but eclipsed the fact that adult cells are present in all of our bodies.
 Functioning as our body’s system to promote healing, these cells live in blood and bone marrow tissue.
 They naturally respond to injury or illness.
 However, cells cannot act quickly enough on their own without outside intervention.
 Autologous cellular therapy can expedite this natural healing process.

 A growing number of veterans’ families are choosing to take care of their elder veterans outside the VA system.
 The Lung Health Institute provides personalized care of the highest quality that consistently results in positive outcomes by applying modern best practices to the growing field of regenerative medicine.

 The Lung Health Institute has performed over 800 treatments since our inception two years ago and offers solutions for those struggling to breathe because of lung disease.
-If you or the veteran you love has been diagnosed with a lung disease and would like to learn more about regenerative treatment options, contact the Lung Institute at 888-745-6697.
+If you or the veteran you love has been diagnosed with a lung disease and would like to learn more about regenerative treatment options, contact the Lung Health Institute at 888-745-6697.